kkourt/xarray/README.md

-# Xarray

-An implementation of sequence data types (think of python lists) that efficiently support efficient partition and concation, so that they can be used in parallel programming.
+An implementation of sequence data types (think of python lists) that efficiently support efficient partition and concatenation, so that they can be used in parallel programming.

 There are three alternative implementations: